Waste to Wear

 Adrien Taylor doesn’t just wear his environmentally conscious heart on his sleeve, he also wears it on his very own caps.
-Not impressed by the huge amount of textile waste that finds its way into NZ landfill each year, he has found a truly creative way to redirect it.
+Not impressed by the huge amount of textile waste that finds its way into New Zealand landfill each year, he has found a truly creative way to redirect it.

 What was the driving force behind Offcut?